kelseymorsebrown/codeAcademy/docs/react_notes.md

   [] // Array of dependencies
 );
 ```

+Terminology:

+- _effect_: the function that we pass as the first argument of `useEffect()`.
+By default, the Effect Hook calls this effect after each render.
+- _dependency array_: the array of varaibles the effect depends on we can optionally pass as the second argument of `useEffect()`.
+Prevents repeatedly calling the effect when it is not needed.
+- _cleanup function_: function you can optionally have be returned by the effect.
+Used if the effect does anything that needs to be cleaned up to prevent memory leaks.
+If the effect returns a cleanup function, then the Effect Hook will call this cleanup function before calling the effect again as well as when the component is being unmounted.

+#### Function Component Effects

 The Effect Hook tells our component to do something every time it’s rendered (or re-rendered).
 For example: